Learning Support Services

 - Offering a learning environment that is supportive, caring and safe.

 The Student Services Team may recommend a child to have a complete psycho-educational assessment.
 This is requested if students do not have an updated assessment (within the past 3 years) or the child is demonstrating needs more severe than previously documented.
-The assessments can be performed by the AISR school psychologist, or the family will be provided with a list of available resources within the community who can perform such assessments.
+The family will be provided with a list of available resources within the community who can perform such assessments.
 Currently the school does not employ therapists (speech, physical or occupational) who can provide services for those specific needs.

 Admissions Policy of Special Needs Students